Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 |---|---|---|

-| Unit rate (p/kWh) | Directly affects the cost of every unit of energy you use. | Compare electricity and gas separately; some deals are strong on one and weaker on the other. |
+| Unit rate (p/kWh) | Directly affects the cost of every unit of energy you use. | Compare against the July cap (26.11p elec / 7.33p gas); a good fix should beat it. |

-| Standing charge | A daily charge you pay regardless of usage. | Low-usage households should watch this closely. |
+| Standing charge | A daily charge you pay regardless of usage. | Low-usage households should watch this closely (cap: 57.19p/day elec, 29.04p/day gas). |

 | Contract length | Longer fixes can offer certainty, but may reduce flexibility. | If you may move soon, a shorter term or low exit fee can be safer. |

-| Exit fees | Cost to leave before the end of the fixed term. | Check whether fees apply per fuel (gas and electricity). |
+| Exit fees | Cost to leave before the end of the fixed term. | Octopus 12M is £0; E.ON Next and EDF charge £25 per fuel. |

 | Meter type | Some tariffs require or exclude certain meters. | Economy 7 has day/night rates — compare both. |